sa-tre/satre-specification/docs/source/contributing/walkthrough.md

 Pull request number
 ```

-There will always be a dedicated Breakout Room in the Collaboration Cafes where one of the SATRE Team will be on hand to answer any questions and guide you through the GitHub Repository and help you get set up.
+There will always be a dedicated Breakout Room in the Collaboration Cafés where one of the SATRE Team will be on hand to answer any questions and guide you through the GitHub Repository and help you get set up.

 ### Contribute via alternate streams